UMassIonTrappers/PyOpticL/README.md

 ### Based on MIT QUANTA LAB repo - C4PO ('CAD for Precision Optics') which is written for OpenSCAD

-This port is motivated by FreeCADs ability to utilize python libraries, and utilize custom worbenches.
+This port is motivated by FreeCADs ability to utilize python libraries, and custom worbenches.
 This repository contains a custom optics workbench for freecad which allows for the creation of optical layouts through python scripting.
 Once created, freecad also facilitates the ability to easily view and modify the baseplate for testing.
 Lastly, GUI functions are also integrated into the workbench, allowing for easy toggling of component visibility, export to stl, etc.